Peter Blumenthal, MD, MPH

 Dr. Blumenthal is an occupational physician, with training in pharmacology and toxicology and clinical experience in trauma.
 He received his M.D. degree from the medical school in Bonn, Germany, and his M.P.H. from the joint program at University of Medicine and Dentistry of New Jersey and Rutgers.
 He is a Diplomate of the American Board of Preventive Medicine in Occupational Medicine as well as the American Board of Independent Medical Examiner and a Certified Medical Review Officer.

 Dr. Blumenthal enjoys teaching and speaking assignments.
 He holds an appointment as Clinical Assistant Professor of Medicine at the Rutgers - NJMS.
 Locally, he has served as President of the Essex County Medical Society in 2003/4.
 Regionally, he has chaired the Council on Communications 2003/5 and has served on the Council on Legislature and the Bioterrorism Task Force.
-Presently he serves on the Bioethics Committee and as Second Vice President of the Medical Society of New Jersey.
+Presently he serves on the Bioethics Committee and as First Vice President of the Medical Society of New Jersey.
 Nationally, he has served as Speaker of the House of Delegates of the American College of Occupational and Environmental Medicine and as member of the Executive Committee of that College in 2004/5.
 He is a former member of ACOEM’s Board.

 Dr. Blumenthal Has Conducted Over 36,000 Independent Medical Examinations